Danielle serves as the accounting director to the association and the staff liaison to the Audit, Investment, and Independents Accounting Committees.

 She and her husband live in Alexandria, VA.

-As the Director of MoneySKILL for the AFSA Education Foundation, she works to bring financial education to middle school, high school and college students in all 50 states and, close to 40 foreign countries at no cost to the user.
-She interacts closely with educators, administrators, state department of education officials, AFSA members, and others to raise awareness about the 37-module curriculum through a variety of communications activities.
+As the Director of Financial Education and Outreach for the AFSA Education Foundation, Olivia manages the implementation of the MoneySKILL® curriculum, which provides free financial education to primarily middle school, high school, and college students in the U.S. and internationally.
+She works closely with educators, administrators, education officials, and AFSA members to raise awareness about and expand enrollment in the online curriculum.

 Bill was elected President of AFSA in October of 2018.
 In his tenure at AFSA, his federal government relations team have enhanced AFSA’s presence in the political debate affecting a number of issues that impact member companies’ ability to offer affordable credit options to American consumers.
 He has been called on to sit in the hot seat at the witness table in congressional hearings and has served as an industry spokesman on a number of pressing topics.